Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 must be in excess of 90 degrees, and the Low Angle and secondary timer settings can be left at any value.
-Flying the appropriate heading at the correct speed guarantees target flyover, and upon timer runout an audible tone will be heard to initiate pullup, along with the Pull Up Lamp illuminating.
+Flying the appropriate heading at the correct speed guarantees target flyover, and upon timer runout an audible tone will be heard to initiate pull-up, along with the Pull Up Lamp illuminating.
 This timing action is initiated by pressing the bomb button over the IP, and holding it throughout the attack run.

-Like Loft mode, the pullup signal indications will also trigger the horizontal and vertical pointers on the ADI to display appropriate pitch and angle indications to maintain proper aircraft orientation for accurate release point entry, and the target pull rate is 4.0G The guidance drives the attacking
+Like Loft mode, the pull-up signal indications will also trigger the horizontal and vertical pointers on the ADI to display appropriate pitch and angle indications to maintain proper aircraft orientation for accurate release point entry, and the target pull rate is 4.0G The guidance drives the attacking